 There is some debate on ideal housing for pet hedgehogs, but for any hedgehog cage, the most important considerations are size, safety, ventilation and ease of cleaning.
-There are pros and cons for different types of cages--find a cage that meets the unique requirements of hedgehogs and fits your budget and preferences.
+There are pros and cons for different types of cages—find a cage that meets the unique requirements of hedgehogs and fits your budget and preferences.

-Pet hedgehogs need lots of room to move about too.
+Hedgehogs in the wild usually cover a lot of ground in their search for food.
+Pet hedgehogs need lots of room to move about, too.
 Two square feet (e.g. 1 foot by 2 feet) is sometimes quoted as the minimum floor space for a hedgehog, but this should be considered an absolute bare minimum; use this size only if you have a wheel and give your hedgehog ample time to roam around outside the cage for exercise.
-Better yet, aim for a minimum of about 4 square feet (e.g. 2 feet by 2 feet).
+Better yet, aim for a minimum of about 6 square feet (e.g. 3 feet by 2 feet).

 A hedgehog cage needs to have a solid floor, so avoid any cages with wire or wire mesh flooring as hedgehogs may catch and injure their legs or feet on wire floors.
-Cages should not have any sharp edges or spaces in which the animal could get his head stuck.
+Cages should not have any sharp edges or spaces in which the animal could get their head stuck.
 The cage must also be secure to prevent escape.

 Good ventilation is necessary to keep humidity levels down and to prevent ammonia (from urine) and odor from building up in the cage.
 Wire cages offer the best ventilation.